 Our guest room is lake themed, with a mostly blue and white pallet (some red thrown in for a patriotic feel).
 I needed something small for extra storage and didn’t want to spend a ton of money on a secondary piece of furniture.
 So when I found a French provincial dresser for $30 online, I grabbed it!

 My grandparents had identical furniture in their guestroom when I was growing up, the remnants of my mom’s childhood bedroom set.
 I felt some attachment to this old dresser, but figured it could use a decent makeover.
+I love all things French, but in this project, lakehouse took over the French provincial style!
+And honestly, I never have seen this style in France!

 - Sand paper (150 and 220 grit)